flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Max Data Unlimited Unlimited Unlimited

-EE’s Pay Monthly and SIM Only plans are split into three categories: Essentials, All Rounder, and Full Works (though they’re not always clearly labelled as such).
-The Essentials ones are basic plans where you’re only really paying for your allowances, and data speeds top out at 100Mbps, which is fast but doesn’t offer the full potential of 5G.
+EE’s Pay Monthly and SIM Only plans are split into four categories: No Frills, Essentials, All Rounder, and Full Works (though they’re not always clearly labelled as such).
+The No Frills ones are extremely basic, with low data limits and a 10Mbps top speed.
+Essentials ones are basic plans where you’re only really paying for your allowances, and data speeds top out at 100Mbps, which is fast but doesn’t offer the full potential of 5G.

-At the time of writing these plans do also come with access to Apple Music, Apple TV Plus, and Apple Arcade free for six months though.
-They also let you gift your data to other plans on your account, and offer ‘Stay Connected Data’, which lets you keep using data at 0.5Mbps speeds when you run out.
+At the time of writing both of these plan types do also come with access to Apple Music, Apple TV Plus, and Apple Arcade free for six months though.
+And Essentials plans also let you gift your data to other plans on your account, and offer ‘Stay Connected Data’, which lets you keep using data at 0.5Mbps speeds when you run out.
 That’s awfully slow but better than nothing.

-If you’re basically happy with that but don’t want your speeds capped, then there’s also an Essentials Max option.
+If you’re basically happy with that but also want to roam, then there’s Essentials Plus, which adds EU roaming.

 Then there’s All Rounder plans, which don’t limit your speeds, and – on top of the features above – additionally come with one ‘Inclusive Extra’ of your choice.

 Finally, there’s Full Works, though there’s two versions of this.
-First up there’s the Full Works Plan for iPhone, which is designed for iPhone customers and includes a subscription to Apple One.
+First up there’s the Full Works Plan for iPhone, which is designed for iPhone customers and includes worldwide roaming (in select locations) and the choice of TNT Sports on Discovery Plus or a subscription to Apple One.
 This gives you access to Apple Music, Apple TV Plus, Apple Arcade, and 50GB of iCloud Plus storage.
-Plus, customers of this plan also get a Roam Abroad Pass, so they can roam at no extra cost in numerous places.

 Taking all of the above into account, EE’s Pay Monthly plans stand out due to higher 4G speeds than rival networks along with numerous freebies and unlimited data plans.
 But often high prices hold them back slightly, and while free roaming can be had beyond the EU, the selection of locations is limited.